University campus in Missouri

 aerospace

-Information Technology Transfer Pathways in Missouri
+Transfer Pathways for Information Technology Degrees in Missouri

 State Transfer System

 Missouri's statewide transfer system streamlines the path from community colleges to four-year universities for Information Technology students.
 The Missouri Core Transfer Curriculum (CORE 42) guarantees the transfer of 42 credit hours across all public Missouri institutions, ensuring that general education coursework completed at community colleges counts directly toward bachelor's degree requirements (Missouri Department of Higher Education).
-This systematic approach eliminates duplication and reduces time-to-degree, benefiting students transferring from institutions like Saint Louis Community College, Metropolitan Community College-Kansas City, and Ozarks Technical Community College, which together represent a robust network of 6 associate's degree-granting institutions offering IT programs across the state.
+This systematic approach eliminates duplication and reduces time-to-degree, benefiting students transferring from institutions like Saint Louis Community College, Metropolitan Community College-Kansas City, and Ozarks Technical Community College, which together represent a strong network of 6 associate's degree-granting institutions offering IT programs across the state.

 How Transfers Work

 Community college students pursuing IT can complete foundational coursework in programming, networking, and systems administration before transferring to four-year programs at institutions like the University of Missouri-Columbia, Missouri State University-Springfield, or University of Central Missouri.
-Many institutions maintain formal articulation agreements specifying which associate's degree credits apply toward specific bachelor's degree concentrations, facilitating seamless transitions.
+Many institutions maintain formal articulation agreements specifying which associate's degree credits apply toward specific bachelor's degree concentrations, helping seamless transitions.
 Transfer students benefit from the same financial aid opportunities as first-year students, including the Access Missouri Grant for need-based assistance.
 For students exploring alternative pathways, Information Systems in Missouri and Network Administration in Missouri offer complementary career options.
 Prospective transfer students should consult their community college advisor and target four-year institution to confirm specific articulation agreements and credit acceptance policies (College Scorecard).

-Why Study Information Technology in Missouri?
+Why Pursue an Information Technology Degree in Missouri?

 Industry & Workforce

-Missouri offers robust opportunities for Information Technology students, with 48 institutions across the state offering IT programs at multiple degree levels (IPEDS).
+Missouri offers strong opportunities for Information Technology students, with 48 institutions across the state offering IT programs at multiple degree levels (IPEDS).
 The state awarded 865 bachelor's degrees, 906 master's degrees, and 72 associate's degrees in Information Technology during 2023, demonstrating strong enrollment and completion rates.
 Students can choose from 29 bachelor's programs, 11 master's programs, and 6 associate's programs (IPEDS), providing flexibility across educational pathways.
 Major employment hubs in Kansas City, St. Louis, and Springfield offer abundant internship and career opportunities with leading employers including Cerner, Walmart, BJC HealthCare, and Express Scripts.

 Salary Outlook